learn-co-curriculum/phase-4-project-guidelines/README.md

   - log in to the site with a secure password and stay logged in via user ID in the session hash, and
   - log out of the site.
+- Use the React hook `useContext` to persist your logged in `user` object in front end state and avoid props drilling.

 **Note**: a user should only be able to edit and delete resources if they are logged in and the creator of that resource.
 For example, if we consider the